MArdhiK/Bootcamp-Indonesia-AI/Project 2 - Person Tracking/Readme.md

 # Person Tracking

-The aim of this project is to build a model that can tracking person.
+The aim of this project is to build a model that can tracking person. <br>
-The dataset that we use is from COCO Dataset and only use the class 'person' in image form and its annotation.
+The dataset that we use is from COCO Dataset and only use the class 'person' in image form and its annotation. <br>
-± 3000 images as trainset
+± 3000 images as trainset <br>
-± 1000 images as validationset
+± 1000 images as validationset <br>
-± 500 images as testset
+± 500 images as testset <br>
-After we build model from the image dataset, we can apply the model into the video test, and see how well our model work.
+After we build model from the image dataset, we can apply the model into the video test, and see how well our model work. <br>
-We made 4 models and compare it to, which one is the best
+We made 4 models and compare it to, which one is the best <br>

 | Model Name | Epochs |  Time        | mAP50   |
 | ---------  | ------ |  ----        |  ---    |